 7) How does it all compare to your current job?

-Review your offer against the points provided in this text and write down the pros and cons.
+Review your offer against the points in this text and write down the pros and cons.
 Always think on paper when making a big decision like this.
-Take your time to picture yourself doing this job every day for the next years.
+Take your time to picture yourself doing this job every day for the following years.
 What gut feeling does that leave you with?
 Whatever it may be – this is your answer to that job offer.

 Please tell me now… Did you take the job or not?